 How to learn more about a process using the Details tab

 The rest of the options on the context menu are identical to those on other tabs.
 Again, this menu is shown when you right-click on a process or long-press on it.

 You'll be able to use these to learn more information about a given process if the description column doesn't provide enough details.

 - “Open file location” - This launches File Explorer and takes you to the location where the selected program's executable file is stored.

 - “Search online” - This opens your default browser or a new tab if it is already open and searches for the process' name in your default search provider.

 - Properties - This opens a properties dialog that shows you more information about the program's executable.

-As you can see, the detailed information found in the Task Manager Process tab of previous versions of Windows hasn't been removed, just moved.
-The wealth of detailed information available on this tab is invaluable for power users and tech support agents, while the basic uses such as closing processes and researching process names will help anyone learn more about what is running on their system.
-If you have any questions about the new Task Manager in Windows 8, don't hesitate to leave a comment.
+As you can see, there’s a lot of detailed information to be found in the Details tab of the Task Manager in Windows 10 and Windows 8.1.
+The wealth of detailed information available on this tab is invaluable for power users and tech support agents, while the primary uses such as closing processes and researching process names will help anyone control and learn more about what is running on their system.
+If you have any questions about the Task Manager in Windows 10 and Windows 8.1, don't hesitate to leave a comment.